Catholic Church sex abuse cases in the United States: Settlements

-In 2018, bankruptcy court approved an offer from the Roman Catholic Archdiocese of Saint Paul and Minneapolis to pay victims of clergy sexual abuse a total of $210 million in settlement, which was the second largest settlement for any United States Catholic Diocese and the largest by any United States Catholic Diocese in bankruptcy.
+In 2018, bankruptcy court approved an offer from the Archdiocese of Saint Paul and Minneapolis to pay victims of clergy sexual abuse a total of $210 million in settlement, which was the second largest settlement for any United States Catholic Diocese and the largest by any United States Catholic Diocese in bankruptcy.

 On February 9, 2020, it was reported that five Catholic dioceses across the state of New Jersey had paid over $11 million to compensate 105 claims of sex abuse committed by Catholic clergy.
 Of these 105 claims, 98 were compensated through settlements.
 The payments also do not involve 459 other sex abuse cases in these dioceses which are still not resolved.

 On May 5, 2020, the Roman Catholic Archdiocese of Philadelphia announced that it now expected to pay $126 million in reparations.
 The archdiocese also said its Independent Reconciliation and Reparations Program, which was established in 2018, has received a total of 615 claims, and had settled 208 of them for $43.8 million as of April 22, 2020.
 That averages out to about $211,000 per claim, which is in line with what other dioceses have been paying under similar programs.
 The same day, the total amount of money which the Archdiocese of Philadelphia expects to pay in sex abuse settlements was soon revised to $130 million.

 The U.S. dioceses have tallied complaints from 17,000 victims to whom they paid about $4 billion since the 1980s.
 That figure could double given recent lookback laws that give them more time to sue.

 In October 2024, the Roman Catholic Archdiocese of Los Angeles will pay $880 million to compensate 1,350 victims (who were minors at the time) of sexual abuse by approximately 300 of their clergy members dating back decades.
-This is the largest settlement involving the Catholic Church, and, including the $740 million the LA Archdiocese had previously paid, it brings their total payout to $1.5 billion.
+This is the largest settlement involving the Catholic Church, and including the $740 million the LA Archdiocese had previously paid, the combined payout is set to total $1.5 billion.

 Scope and nature of the problem

-Sexual abuse by priests was widespread worldwide.
+Sexual abuse by priests occurs worldwide, although the overwhelming majority (approximately 80%) of reported cases of sexual abuse of minors occurs in the United States.
 In 2008, the Church asserted that the scandal was a severe problem.
-At the same time, the Church estimated that it was "probably caused by 'no more than 1 percent' (or about 5,000) of the around 410,000 Roman Catholic priests worldwide.
-The overwhelming majority (approximately 80%) of reported cases of sexual abuse of minors occurred in the United States.
+At the same time, the Church estimated that it was perpetrated by "no more than 1 percent" (or about 5,000) of the around 400,000 Roman Catholic priests worldwide.
 In 2002, following the revelations of sexual abuse in Boston, many Catholics and other commentators identified the abuse as being principally homosexual pederasty.
 There were cases in cities across the United States, including but not limited to Boston, Chicago, Eureka, California, Honolulu, Los Angeles, Orange County, Palm Beach, Philadelphia, Portland, Oregon, and Toledo, Ohio.